GuicoRM/Final-Project-DE2/README.md

 - ISR
   - Many ISR have been used, each of them, configured with previous TIMERs:

     - **ISR(TIMER0_OVF_vect)**

-    We will carry out scan of keypad using one function we create and which will be explained later.
+    It will be carried out scan of keypad using one function created by the programmer and which will be explained later.
-    Also, inside this ISR, we will display the state of the door when user enters some correct password using **UART** and LCD screen.
+    Also, inside this ISR, it will be displayed the state of the door when user enters some correct password using **UART** and LCD screen.
-    Besides, we will disable current ISR and enable on of the other two ISR.
+    Besides, it will be disabled current ISR and enabled on of the other two ISR.

 You can find here complete description of [*main.c*](https://github.com/GuicoRM/Final-Project-DE2/blob/main/Final_Project_DE2/Final_Project/Final_Project/main.c).